cliffc2/jormungandr-setup/README.md

 Configure .bash_profile file
 ---
 >Open the .bash_profile file in nano.
 The period in .bash_profile denotes the file is hidden in the finder (hold command+shift+[period key] to show hidden files in finder).
-Note - these are forked from Chris Graffagnino https://gist.github.com/Chris-Graffagnino/4d1be0b88dcaa93440a81dcafdc47afd#create-node-configyaml
+Note - these are forked from Chris Graffagnino (linux) https://github.com/Chris-Graffagnino/Jormungandr-for-Newbs/tree/master/config

 ```
 nano ~/.bash_profile
 ```
 >Copy and paste the following into the .bash_profile file
 ```
 export ARCHFLAGS="-arch x86_64"
 test -f ~/.bashrc && source ~/.bashrc